MaxDobbs32/Axios/README.md

  * To be Turing complete
  * To make writing invalid code impossible; all sequences of characters are valid in Axios and cannot yield a syntax or runtime error (except in instances of excessive memory use)

-The implementation provided can read program files and run a shell.
+The implementation as found in axios.c can read program files and run a shell.
 For writing program files, text files are likely the easiest to work with, since they only contain character encodings.
 (This implementation assumes your computer saves files in UTF-8.)

 The language is explained in much greater detail in the "Guide to Axios.pdf" document.
 Below is a fairly brief summary of how Axios works.